rosflight/rosflight_firmware/docs/user-guide/hardware-setup.md

 ## Wi-Fi

 You will need Wi-Fi to communicate with your MAV when it is in the air.
 Because ROS communicates over TCP, it is very easy to use ROS to view what is going on in your MAV while it is flying by sending commands and reading sensor data.
 For most applications, a standard Wi-Fi router and dongle will suffice.
 For long-range applications, you may want to look into [Ubiquiti](https://www.ubnt.com/) point-to-point Wi-Fi.
-(We have seen ranges over a mile with these networks)
+(We have seen ranges over a mile with these networks.)

 ## RC Transmitter and Receiver

 For RC Control, you will need a transmitter with between 6 and 8 channels.
 Any additional channels will be wasted.
 We require RC control for safe operation, and only support arming and disarming via RC control.

 As of version 1.0, ROSflight only supports PPM (pulse position modulation) receivers.
 A common RC setup is listed here, but is meant as an example.
 Any configurations with PPM and 6-8 channels will be sufficient.